Flootah/cs.241.project1/README.md

-# CS 241 Project #1
-Spring 2018
-Eduardo Saenz

 ## Description:
-Write a program in java which reads a sequence of integer values from input- values should be separated by space.
+A program in java which reads a sequence of integer values from input- values should be separated by space.
 This program should:
  * Build a binary search tree using these values in the order they are entered.
  * Print it in 3 traversal methods: pre-order, in-order, and post-order.